browserengineering/book/book/invalidation.md

         # ...
 ```

-Try this out.
-Add a `print` statement to each layout object
+Try this out: add a `print` statement to each layout object
 constructor and run your browser on some web page---maybe our guest
 book server, or some of the animation examples from previous
 chapters---where JavaScript makes changes to the page.
 You should see